Former Man Utd & Arsenal striker Welbeck joins Brighton on one-year contract | Goal.com

 🤝 @firsttouchgames 🤝#BHAFC 🔵⚪️

-Welbeck could be in line to make his debut for the Seagulls when they take in a trip to Selhurst Park to face Crystal Palace this weekend.
+Welbeck will not make his debut for the Seagulls when they take in a trip to Selhurst Park to face Crystal Palace this weekend.

 The former England international, who has won 42 caps for his country, will now compete for a regular place in Potter's starting line-up alongside Neal Maupay and Aaron Connolly, with the former currently among the top scorers in the Premier League.